hariz990/Big-Data-Management-A3/README.md

 A very interesting assignment that was constructed from Searching Trajectories by Locations – An Efficiency Study SIGMOD research paper

-The contents of the paper can be found under SIGMOD 2010 Paper.pdf file
+The contents of the paper can be found under SIGMOD 2010 Paper.pdf file in this repository